-Discover the Little-Known Secret to Stress Free Property Management using QuickBooks
+Discover the Little-Known Secret to Stress Free residential property management book using QuickBooks

 Are you irritated with the long hours you spend bookkeeping, or are you dissatisfied with expensive property management software?
 This QuickBooks book will help you increase your property management profits while decreasing the time you spend doing the jobs you don’t like!

 For property managers who manage property owner properties, real estate brokers, accountants, bookkeepers, CPAs, QuickBooks consultants and real estate professionals.

 Do you hate the stacks and stacks of paper that accumulate on your desk?
 Do you use the software that doesn’t help you manage your accounting tasks?
 Do you use QuickBooks that does not give you proven results?